Advances in Immunoengineering

 Dominic Schwarz, Graduate Student, Chemistry & Pharmacy, Ludwig Maximilians Univ , Scientist , Chemistry & Pharmacy , Roche Innovation Center Zürich

 Orthogonal split-antibody-based Interleukin-12 receptors exhibit high affinity for the inert small molecule chelator DOTAM.
 DOTAM-inducible Interleukin-12 receptors (D12Rs) result in attenuated agonism which is potentiated during concurrent CAR signaling.
 CAR D12R T cells showed enhanced cytotoxicity under repeated antigen exposure and mediated durable in vivo efficacy in human xenograft models.
-This effect is mediated by increased tumor-infiltration of a rapidly proliferating progenitor-rich T cell subset.
+This effect is mediated by increased tumour-infiltration of a rapidly proliferating progenitor-rich T cell subset.

 IN VIVO PROGRAMMING, DELIVERY & CONTROL OF ENGINEERED CELL THERAPIES